Last Updated on February 25, 2021

-So when you’re chowing down on one next Thanksgiving, remember that this famous food most likely came from North Carolina!
+So when you’re chowing down on one next Thanksgiving, remember this most famous of North Carolina foods.

-Thanks to interesting stories and fun origins (even you, sweet potatoes!), these famous foods from North Carolina are more than just another reason why we love this state.
+Thanks to interesting stories and fun origins (even you, sweet potatoes!), these famous North Carolina foods and drinks are more than just another reason why we love this state.
 Hopefully, they’ll stand out to you during your next trip out for shopping or for a bite to eat.